broadinstitute/palantir-workflows/BenchmarkVCFs/VcfdistBenchmark_README.md

 There are five files output by the workflow.
 They are:

 * `prs_tsv` - *"High-level precision/recall overview of SNP/INDEL performance.
 For each category (SNP/INDEL), there is one line for performance at the chosen minimum quality score, and one line for the quality score threshold that results in the best performance."* -vcfdist documentation
-* `precrec_tsv` - *"For each category (SNP/INDEL), there is one line reporting the precison/recall performance at each possible quality score."* -vcfdist documentation
+* `precrec` - *"For each category (SNP/INDEL), there is one line reporting the precison/recall performance at each possible quality score."* -vcfdist documentation
 * `query_tsv` - *"Reports detailed information regarding each variant"* (-vcfdist documentation) for the query vcf file.
 * `truth_tsv` - *"Reports detailed information regarding each variant"* (-vcfdist documentation) for the truth vcf file.
 * `vcfdistsummary` - A vcf summarizing the variants, output by vcfdist.